 Just a quick word about prohibited items: we don’t allow illegal substances, drugs, or drug paraphernalia; we also don’t allow firearms, weapons, or explosives (including fireworks).
 Any campers that are in violation of these rules will be asked to leave.
 Additionally, the campers will be denied future reservations or property access.

-Saco River Camping Area is not responsible for any theft, loss by fire or accident.
+Saco River Camping Area is not responsible for any theft, loss by fire or flood, or accident.
 Any personal property including, but not limited to, canoes & kayaks, coolers, electronics, monies whether on your site or within the campground, are stored at your own risk.
 Use of any of the facilities is strictly at your own risk.
-Parents will be held responsible and pay for any damages to property, facilities etc. caused by themselves or their children.
+Parents will be held responsible and pay for any damages to property, facilities, etc. caused by themselves, friends, or their children.

 Camping is a voluntary activity with serious risks and dangers to carefully consider before participating.
-Regardless of the type of accommodations, all guests/visitors assume all risks and danger incidental to their stay as well as damage to personal property including specifically but not limited to, the danger of being injured by insects or animals, of being injured while participating in recreational activities, and/or being injured as a results of inclement weather conditions, and agrees that the Saco River Camping Area it’s principals, owners, agents, and employees are not liable for injuries or property damage resulting from such risks and danger.
+Regardless of the type of accommodations, all guests/visitors assume all risks and dangers incidental to their stay as well as damage to personal property including specifically but not limited to, the danger of being severely injured or even killed by insects or animals or while participating in recreational activities, and/or being injured as a result of inclement weather conditions, and agrees that the Saco River Camping Area its principals, owners, agents, and employees are not liable for injuries or property damage resulting from such risks and danger.